bolyche/bolyche.github.io/_posts/2023-08-04-Python-optimisations.md

     return functools.reduce(lambda x, y: x * y, [n for n in range(num,1,-1)]) if num > 1 else 1
 ```

 If we run this with timeit we'll see it actually got worse!
 It's now `0.005225289159934619`.

-I admit I found this surprising and due to being a shitpost am not digging into it overly.
-Something I thought was interesting was that if indeed we actually update all these functions to be list comprehensions or otherwise lambda plus functools oneliners, we're still sitting at around `0.005238784170069266`
+If we update all these functions to be list comprehensions or otherwise lambda plus functools oneliners, we're still sitting at around `0.005238784170069266`

 ```python
 def factorial(num: int):